 After the holiday season ends and everyone’s opened their presents, those who received gift cards will begin using them.
 If you sold gift cards during the holidays, after they end a whole new wave of additional customer traffic will come your way.

 It’s true that gift cards are one of the most effective ways to encourage post-Holiday Ecommerce activity.
-According to this survey by GiftCards.com, Christmas-time is one of the most common gift card occasions, second only to birthdays.
+According to GiftCards.com, Christmas-time is one of the most common gift card occasions, second only to birthdays.
 When using them, 59% of consumers spend more at stores than the amount their gift card held as well.
 The study also shows more people are beginning to buy digital gift cards since younger consumers rely heavier on online shopping.

 Bringing all these stats together, it’s easy to see that ample profitable opportunities are available when selling holiday gift cards.